 If it looks like a nine, it may well be just a three.

-Another way to take off the glasses is to ask what the other person actually expects of you.
+Another way to take off the glasses is to ask the other person what they actually expect of you.
 Check it out.
 If they really do expect something unreasonable of you (as the leader/teacher/boss type of compulsive might), then at least you know for certain what you’re dealing with, and it’s time to either push back or go where more realistic expectations won’t drain your soul.

 Questioning the Lenses: Inner Work